hiyaryan/hands-on-ml/src/ch_2/README.md

 The data for the Housing Corporation Project is stored in a single csv file.
 This process is automated by making a request from the [Hands-On ML GitHub Repository](https://github.com/ageron/handson-ml2/tree/master/datasets/housing) as a compressed `.tgz` file and extracts it into the project directory (see: `fetch_housing_data` in [notebook](https://github.com/hiyaryan/hands-on-ml/blob/main/src/ch_2/Housing.ipynb)).

 Load the data into a pandas `DataFrame` (see: `load_housing_data` in [notebook](https://github.com/hiyaryan/hands-on-ml/blob/main/src/ch_2/Housing.ipynb)).

+#### 2C Look at the Data Structure
+`head()`

+Allows you to look at the top 5 rows of the DataFrame.
+Each column is an attribute.
+There are a total of 10 attributes in the housing dataset:

+`longitude`, `latitude`, `housing_median_age`, `total_rooms`, `total_bedrooms`, `population`, `households`, `median_income`, `median_house_value`, `ocean_proximity`

+`info()`

+Gives you a description of the data such as the total number of rows, the attributes type, and number of non-null values.
+- There are 20,640 instances.
+207 of the instances are missing the `total_bed_rooms` feature.
+- All attributes are numerical except the `ocean_proximity` field of type `object` which must be a text attribute since the data came from a CSV file.
+  - From the `head` these rows are repetitive indicating they are likely categorical.
+  - `value_counts()` shows how many categories exist and how many districts belong to each category.

+`describe()`

+Allows you to view a summary of the *numerical* attributes.

+The summary contains the count, mean, std, min, max, and percentiles of each field.
+- std (Standard Deviation) measures how dispersed the values are.
+- 25%, 50%, 75% percentiles indicate the value under which a given percentage of the instances in a group of observations fall

+Note: The standard deviation is denoted by $\sigma$ and is the square root of the variance which is the average of the square deviation from the mean.
+When a feature has a bell-shaped normal distribution (or Gaussian distribution) the "68-95-99.7" rule applies: 68% of the values fall within $1\sigma$ of the mean, 95% fall within $2\sigma$, and 99.7% within $3\sigma$.

+`hist(...)`

+Allows you to plot a histogram that can show how many instances along the vertical axis have a given value along the horizontal axis.

+Housing data histogram analysis:

+1.  `median_income` has been preprocessed.
+It is scaled and capped at 15.0001 for higher median incomes and at 0.4999 for lower median incomes where each number represents roughly tens of thousands of dollars.
+2.  `housing_median_age` and `median_house_value` are also capped.
+Since `median_house_value` is the target attribute, the ML algorithm may learn that prices never go beyond that limit.
+If precise predictions are required then proper labels for the districts whose labels were capped should be collected, or remove the districts that are capped from the training set.
+3. The attributes are scaled differently.
+This means the ML algorithm will likely not perform well without applying a *feature scaling* transformation.
+4. Many of the histograms are *tail-heavy*, meaning they extend farther to the right of the median than to the left potentially making it harder for some ML algorithms to detect patterns.
+These attributes can possibly be transformed to have more *bell-shaped* distributions.

+Note: If importing `matplotlib.pyplot` in a Jupyter Notebook, the magic command, `%matplotlib inline`, may be required in order to render the plot inline in the notebook using Jupyter Notebook's own graphical backend, otherwise, a user-specified graphical backend must be selected.